arshad7u8u/HR_Analytics/README.md

-# Created insights for Employee attrition.
+# Created insights for employee attrition.